Paying Child Support

 To make payments on behalf of someone else you will need:

-- The child support case number(s)
+- Child support case number(s)

 A fee may be assessed by the vendor for some alternative payment methods.